vivaria/edisonrul.ing/docs/source/cards/s/soul-of-fire.md

 ### Card Rulings

-●“Your opponent draws 1 card” is not a cost to activate this card.
+*   “Your opponent draws 1 card” is not a cost to activate this card.
 It is part of the effect.
-●You can't activate Soul of Fire if there are no Pyro-Type Monsters remaining in your Deck.
+*   You can't activate Soul of Fire if there are no Pyro-Type Monsters remaining in your Deck.